liy1shu/open_anything_diffusion/README.md

     * On a Pull Request: install dependencies, run style checks, run Python tests
     * After merge: same a Pull Request, but also deploy the docs site to the projects Github Pages URL!!!!

-All that needs doing is replacing all occurances of `python_ml_project_template` and `python-ml-project-template` with the name of your package(including the folder `src/python_ml_project_template`), the rest should work out of the box!
+All that needs doing is replacing all occurances of `open_anything_diffusion` and `open-anything-diffusion` with the name of your package(including the folder `src/open_anything_diffusion`), the rest should work out of the box!

 ## Installation